topheman/webpack-babel-starter/README.md

 * `npm run build`
 * `npm run build-prod` optimized / uglified version

+`npm run serve-build` will serve your `./build` folder at http://localhost:3000 so that you could test the built version you just made.

 ###Linter

 * eslint is running while you're developping, check your console for errors